-The Joomla Project is pleased to announce the immediate availability of Joomla3.1.1.
-This is not a security release.
+The Joomla Project is pleased to announce the immediate availability of Joomla!
+3.1.1.
 This release fixes some problems introduced in the 3.1.0 release.
 The Production Leadership Team's goal is to continue to provide regular, frequent updates to the Joomla community.
-Learn more about Joomla! development at the Developer Site.
+Learn more about Joomla! development at the Developer Network.

 The update process is very simple, and complete instructions areavailable here.
 Note that there are now easier and better ways of updating than copying the files with FTP.